XSEDE/Container_Tutorial/exercise1.md

 ```$ mkdir ./ex1-workdir```

 # Step 2: Conversion to Singularity
-Now that you've build a dockerfile, it's time to make it useable in our
+Now that you've built a Dockerfile, it's time to make it useable in our
 HPC environment.

 First, load the `singularity` module:
 ```$ module load singularity```

-This will give your shell session access to the singularity executable, etc.
+This will give your shell session access to the Singularity executable, etc.
-We're going to convert by simply including the docker image in our Singularity Definition file.
+We're going to convert by simply including the Docker image in our Singularity Definition file.
 It's also possible to convert the image directy, but we want to illustrate the use of a Docker image as a base for cases where it's necessary to modify the environment further.